wanaaaa/Classes-Lab/readme.md

 ##### Main Java Class
 - Instantiate a `StopLight` object in the Main.java class using the constructor you created in the `StopLight` class.
 - Instantiate a `Car` object in the *Main.java* class using the constructor you created in the `Car` class.
 - In the Main.java class, create a loop(while, do while, for loop; your choice) that runs 30 times.
 - Inside the loop; change the lightColor of the `StopLight` object in the correct sequence and have the `Car` object react accordingly to the `StopLight` lightColor using the `Car` object's methods for each iteration.
 (Each time you loop back, change the lightColor)
--

 **Bonus:**
 - Have 20 cars react to the stop light.
 - Randomly have a car run the red light.

-#### Starter code

-There is no starter code.
-Create a new project in IntelliJ for this lab

 #### Deliverable